LittleDeltaPlus/2D-TLM/README.md

 # 2D-TLM
-A Cuda implementation of a 2D Transmission Line Method Algorithm
+A Cuda implementation of a 2D Transmission Line Matrix Method Algorithm